 I hope this guide clears up any questions on how to care for your pepper seedlings after they germinate.

-Your next step is going to be moving your pepper plants to larger pots.
+Your next step is to move your pepper plants to larger pots.
 This transplanting pepper plants guide describes when and how to do this.